okd-project/okd/README.md

 Getting Started
 ---------------

 To obtain the openshift installer and client, visit [/releases](https://github.com/openshift/okd/releases) for stable versions or [https://origin-release.svc.ci.openshift.org/](https://origin-release.svc.ci.openshift.org/) for nightlies.
 See [a list of public keys](https://okd.io/keys.html) to verify tools signature.
-Please note that the nightlies are purged every 72 hours.
-If the nightly that you installed was purged, the cluster will show errors for various functionality.
+Please note that each nightly release is pruned after 72 hours.
+If the nightly that you installed was pruned, the cluster will show errors for various functionality and will require extra steps to be updated.
 Alternatively, if you have the openshift client `oc` already installed, you can use it to download and extract the openshift installer and client from our container image:

 ```